 In today’s technology-driven world, data is becoming more important in almost every industry.
 In the construction industry, even a small slip or miscalculation can result in millions of dollars in losses, or missing critical project deadlines.
 The construction industry needs predictive analytics.

 Predictive analytics, a new advanced form of data analytics, helps firms to complete jobs more efficiently and on time by using data to identify trends and helping builders to better identify potential problems before they impact a project.

 Today, you no longer have to be a Fortune 500 company to take advantage of big data and cloud technology.
 You just need to learn how to effectively use it.
-Predictive analytics is one way to take advantage of the data available.
+Predictive analytics is one way for construction firms to take advantage of the data available.

 So What is Predictive Analytics?